-1,150,000 Shares Common Stock
+Shares Common Stock

-This is a firm commitment initial public offering of 1,150,000 shares of common stock by Semler Scientific, Inc. No public market currently exists for our common stock.
-We anticipate that the initial public offering price of our common stock will be between \$12.00 and \$14.00 per share.

-We have applied to list our common stock on The NASDAQ Capital Market under the symbol "SMLR."
-No assurance can be given that our application will be approved.
+This is the initial public offering of our common stock.
+No public market currently exists for our common stock.
+We are offering all of the shares of common stock offered by this prospectus.
+We anticipate that the initial public offering price of our common stock will be between \$ and \$ per share.
+We intend to apply to list our common stock on The NASDAQ Capital Market under the symbol "SMLR."